-How to Perform "Ogwu Ego" Money Rituals Without Native Doctors (Launching a Successful Business Venture)
+How to Perform "Ogwu Ego" Without Native Doctors (Launching a Successful Business Venture)

 Step 1: Conceiving Your Business Idea

-• Identify Your Skill Set and Passions: The first step in modern money ritual involves introspection.
+• Identify Your Skill Set and Passions: The first step in performing money involves introspection.
 What are your skills?
 What are you passionate about?
 Successful businesses usually stem from the founder's ability to turn personal strengths or passions into services or products that others value.

 • Feasibility Study: Analyze the practical aspects of your idea.
 Can it be profitably implemented?
 What resources will you need?
-This is your ritual of grounding, to ensure your vision can take root in reality.
+This is where you do a common sense check, to make sure your vision can take root in reality.

 Step 2: Gathering Your Tools

-1. Capital Acquisition: Just as traditional rituals might require specific symbolic items, launching a business requires capital.
+1. Capital Acquisition: Launching a business requires capital.
 Explore various funding sources:

 • Personal Savings: Can you fund the initial stages yourself?